rchampourlier/myenv/README.md

 [Pass](https://www.passwordstore.org/) is installed for password management.
 The storage must be retrieved manually, as well as the GPG secret key.

+### Use nvm

+To use nvm, you must source it first:

+    source-nvm

+It's not sourced by default to prevent slowing down of the terminal loading.

 ## Troubleshooting

 ### Ansible setup failing at 1st run